 You can do it at Home

-You don’t need a gym subscription, personal trainer, or any sort of commitments to start chair yoga.
+You don’t need a gym subscription, personal trainer, or any sort of commitment to start chair yoga.
 You need little more than a chair and perhaps a yoga mat (we’ll get to the reason for this later).
 Chair yoga is perfect because you can do it anywhere, even from the comfort of your living room.

-The best way to adapt an activity into your lifestyle is to have the least amount of intrusion into your daily routine.
+The best way to adapt an activity to your lifestyle is to have the least amount of intrusion into your daily routine.
 That’s why chair yoga is so great for seniors—you need little more than a few minutes a day in your living room to complete the activity.

 It is Easier on Joints and Limbs